 There are the films that Netflix has licensed from major studios and more and more original features that the streaming giant is making on its own.

 From romantic comedies to absurdist films and from action comic flicks to sketch comedies, there are plenty of funny movies on Netflix for everyone.

-Here is a look at 15 funny movies you can catch that are available on Netflix as of August 2021.
+Here is a look at 15 funny movies you can catch that are available on Netflix as of this month.

 However, we will update this list monthly, removing those films that are no longer available and replacing them with new movies that you can enjoy, often adding more offerings as this list of funny movies grows.

 In 2004, Hilary Duff starred in a modern-day remaking of Cinderella.
 In Cinderella Story, Duff was Samantha, a girl whose beloved father died and left her living with her stepmother and two stepsisters.

 Her stepmother took over her dad’s diner and forced Sam to wait on her hand and foot at home and at the diner, even putting it above her education.